exxxxxx/comparisontools/VisualStudioComparisonTools/VSCompTools/Readme.txt

     * Requires a comparison util such as WinMerge
     * Tested with WinMerge and Beyond Compare 3.
 Write to the comments if you encounter problems setting up other tools!

+Installation for vs 2010+ through visual studio

+Problems (with vs 2010+)

+	*  Copy the log4net.config file to "C:\Users\USERNAME\AppData\Roaming\Visual Studio Comparison Tools" with name VisualStudioComparisonTools.dll.log4net and change the FATAL to DEBUG

 Installation (of the add-in version)